Ichi Ni Nana Izakaya

 This broad appeal keeps the tables turning over in the colourful space, which is located on the ground floor of Hotel Fitzroy and features a four-person private dining booth inside a cable car from the 1998 Nagano Winter Olympics, fitted with its own sound system.

 The bar's strong offering doesn't hurt either.
 There's a clever range of cocktails that use ingredients such as green tea-infused vodka, Japanese whisky and kokuto, a type of Japanese sugar.
 Also on the list: dozens of sakes; European and Australian wines; and beers from Coedo, one of Japan's best craft breweries.

-Like Village People above it, the restaurant is split into a number of sections, which ensure a degree or intimacy and atmosphere, even if it's a slow night.
+The restaurant is split into a number of sections, which ensure a degree or intimacy and atmosphere, even if it's a slow night.
 During spring and summer, the glassed-in courtyard is the place to be, to catch some gentle late sun.